Efficient Automatic Scheduling of Imaging and Vision Pipelines for the GPU: Related work

 Complementary work focuses on optimizing individual tensor operators (or, equivalently, small local clusters as output by a higher-level graph rewriter).
 AutoTVM~\cite{Chen:2018:Learning} automatically searches over parameters of hand-written \emph{schedule templates}, using a reinforcement learning algorithm with a statistical cost model with gradient boosted trees or tree-based recurrent neural networks.
-FlexTensor~\cite{Zheng:2020:FAS} removes the need to manually specify templates by directly enumerating from a set of Halide-like program rewrites.
+FlexTensor~\cite{Zheng:2020:FAS} and Ansor~\cite{Zheng:2020:AGH} relax the need to manually specify templates by directly enumerating them from a set of Halide-like program rewrites.
 Tensor Comprehensions~\cite{Vasilache:2018:TCF} employs polyhedral rewrites and autotuned tile sizes.
-Because these systems focus on neural network workloads, dominated by individual high arithmetic intensity kernels with limited opportunity for long-range fusion due to very large stencils in the channel dimensions, they are able to focus separately on small local computation graphs where scalability is less of a challenge.
+Because these systems focus on neural network workloads, dominated by individual high arithmetic intensity kernels with limited opportunity for long-range fusion due to very large stencils in the channel dimensions, they are able to focus separately on small local computation graphs where scalability is less of a challenge, while relying on simpler heuristics to partition the graph~\cite{Zheng:2020:AGH}.
 In contrast, we aim to schedule a broader set of programs made up of many, more diverse, and lower arithmetic intensity operations (such as the stencil chain).
-Fusing and jointly scheduling stages over long ranges is crucial to performance in these cases.
+Fusing and jointly scheduling stages over long ranges is crucial to performance in these cases, but as described in \secref{sec:graph-partitioning}, these choices are excluded by Ansor's graph partitioner.

+Related to our hierarchical sampling, Chameleon~\cite{Ahn:2020:CAC} employs k-means clustering over the tile size parameters to adaptively sample from the candidate schedules.
+In contrast, we perform the clustering in a hierarchical manner to adapt to the nested loop structures \secref{sec:randomization}.

-Some previous works used machine learning in compiler optimization (e.g.,~\cite{Ashouri:2018:SCA, Haj:2020:NEV, Mendis:2019:IAP}).
+Some previous work uses machine learning for compiler optimizations (e.g.,~\cite{Ashouri:2018:SCA, Haj:2020:NEV, Mendis:2019:IAP}).
 In contrast to most approaches in this domain, our cost model operates on a more abstract loop representation, leverages explicit program analysis and GPU architecture knowledge.

-Concurrently with our work, Haj et al.~\cite{Haj:2020:PTP} recently proposed a Halide autoscheduling algorithm using Monte Carlo tree search.
-Zheng et al.~\cite{Zheng:2020:AGH} propose a tensor optimization algorithm using program sampling similar to ours.
-These approaches share a similar spirit to our work but with different focuses.
-Haj et al. focuses on CPU autoscheduling, without the scalability challenges we address, while Zheng et al. focuses on individual deep learning kernels much like AutoTVM and FlexTensor.
-Both approaches focus exclusively on autotuning with benchmarking and long compilation time, while we also enable fast One Shot results.